degski/svg2png/README.md

 # svg2png

-Convert svg files to png.
+Generate png-files from svg-files.

-Commandline tool, taking one parameter (optionally), the scaling factor.
+Commandline tool, taking one parameter (optionally), the scaling factor (default 1.0).
 Generates `.png` files from the `.svg` files in the current directory.
-A pre-compiled binary is available.
+A pre-compiled x64-Windows binary is [available](https://github.com/degski/svg2png/releases).

 ## Dependencies